revi2112/revi2112/README.md

 I'm a full-stack software engineer with a strong foundation across backend, frontend, cloud infrastructure, and AI/ML.
 I enjoy building production-grade systems — from microservices and CI/CD pipelines to RAG pipelines and agentic AI.
 Currently a Graduate Research & Teaching Assistant at Texas Tech University, previously a Software Developer at Societe Generale.
 Increasingly focused on LLM integration, RAG, agentic AI, and data engineering.

-🌱 Currently learning: **Airflow, dbt, and Snowflake** to round out my data engineering skill set.
+🌱 Currently learning: **Airflow, dbt, and Snowflake** for data engineering, and going deeper into **agentic AI** — multi-agent systems, tool use, and autonomous workflows.

 ## 🌐 Socials: